Category Archives: Danish Royals

 Margrethe’s Early Life

 Margrethe Alexandrine Thorhildur Ingrid was born at Copenhagen’s Amalienborg Palace on April 16, 1940, the eldest of three daughters of King Frederik IX of Denmark and his Swedish wife, Ingrid.
 Named for her deceased maternal grandmother, Crown Princess Margaret of Sweden, Margrethe was also the name of the first queen regnant of Denmark and engineer of the long-running Kalmar Union.
 Young Margrethe also carried the names of her paternal grandmother, mother, and, uniquely, an Icelandic name.
-As her she was born just a week after the German invasion of Denmark during World War II, Margrethe was known from birth as “the ray of sunshine in occupied Denmark.”
+As she was born just a week after the German invasion of Denmark during World War II, Margrethe was known from birth as “the ray of sunshine in occupied Denmark.”

-After it became clear that Ingrid and Frederik would not have a son, preparations were made to enable Margrethe to eventually rule Denmark after her father.
+After it became clear that Ingrid and Frederik would not have a son, preparations were made to enable Margrethe to rule Denmark after her father.
 The 1953 Danish Act of Succession allowed daughters to succeed to the throne in the absence of direct male heirs.
 Although Margrethe was released from school the day the act was passed to celebrate, Ingrid was required to phone her daughter’s teacher to request permission.

 Margrethe attended the North Foreland Lodge (a girls’ boarding school) in Hampshire, England, for a year.
-Her parents purposely selected a school that catered to the middle class so Margrethe would be spending time with ordinary girls.
-Margarethe had a rather varied experience in higher education, studying at Girton College at Cambridge University, Aarhus University, the Sorbonne, the London School of Economics, and the University of Copenhagen.
-Margrethe later said on several different occasions that she particularly enjoyed the anonymity that came with studying outside of Denmark.
+Her parents purposely selected a school that catered to the middle class so Margrethe would spend time with ordinary girls.
+Margarethe had a varied experience in higher education, studying at Girton College at Cambridge University, Aarhus University, the Sorbonne, the London School of Economics, and the University of Copenhagen.
+Margrethe later said on several occasions that she particularly enjoyed the anonymity that came with studying outside of Denmark.

-A gifted linguist, Margrethe eventually became fluent in Danish, Swedish, French, German, and English.
+A gifted linguist, Margrethe became fluent in Danish, Swedish, French, German, and English.
 On a visit to the Faroe Islands, Margrethe was even able to converse in decent Faroese.
 She also enjoyed cooking – which she often did herself as a student – but lamented that she had little time to devote to it.
 Margrethe also enjoyed visual art, and her paintings, drawings, and costumes would later be used and displayed in various exhibitions and productions after she became queen.

 Margrethe also served in the Women’s Auxiliary Air Corps in her young adulthood, where she became an able markswoman.
 She also took lessons in jiu-jitsu and judo and excelled at the high jump, swimming, and tennis.
 Shortly after her 18th birthday in 1958, Margrethe began serving as regent during her father’s occasional absences from Denmark.
 She attended her first opening of the Danish Parliament in October 1958.